TheTaylorLee/docker-transcodeautomation/README.md

   - showscustomoptions.ps1
   - moviescustomoptions.ps1
 - You may replace the {Custom Options Here} text with any custom Options you want to use.
 Be sure to remove the brackets.
 - All other options must be left alone or the transcode automation process will not work as intended.
-This is because of the way ffprobe handles media with the transcoded comment, and because the other options are fallback options for a remuxing should the transcode make the file larger.
+This is because of the way ffprobe handles media with the transcoded comment, and because the other options are fallback options for remuxing should the transcode make the file larger.
 - Example Options: -metadata title="" -metadata description="" -map 0:v:0? -map 0:a? -map 0:s? -c:v libx265 -crf 23 -c:a aac -c:s copy -preset veryfast
 ```powershell
 ffmpeg -i $video -map 0:v:0? -map 0:a? -map 0:s? -metadata title="" -metadata description="" -metadata COMMENT="transcoded" {Custom Options Here} -stats_period 60 "$env:FFToolsTarget$video"